Take along a health care folder containing the following:

 - Extra clothes, underwear

-- Attach a large luggage tag to the car seat, with all medical information: Emergency contacts, physician’s names & phone numbers, all the meds, etc.
+- Attach a large luggage tag to your child’s car seat, with all medical information: Emergency contacts, physician’s names & phone numbers, all the meds, etc.

 - Keep a bag packed at all times with everything you’ll need for 24 hours.